 3rd – “Fox,” owned by Mr. Eaton.

 During 1863 a number of Pomeranians were being exhibited in different parts of England.

-English Kennel Club registered the breed under the name Pomeranian
+English Kennel Club Registered the Breed as Pomeranian

 After reading numerous rare and old dog books, we have learned that the glorious colors now available weren’t even a spot on the horizon during the early development of the Pomeranian breed.